Teacher Education at KWC

 Additional information, degree requirements, suggested four-year plan, and course descriptions are located in the KWC Bulletin (Catalog).
 Please click here and then access the degree or program via the bookmarks on the left of the page.

-The Teacher Education program sponsors the Kentucky Education Association Student Program (KEA-SP) with Dr. Leah Hoover as faculty advisor.
+The Teacher Education program sponsors the Kentucky Education Association Student Program (KEA-SP) with Dr. Kristina Krampe as faculty advisor.

 KEA-SP provides opportunities for candidates to demonstrate leadership and service to the community and profession.
 Professional development conferences/workshops are offered through the state and local chapters during each semester.

 Dr. Martha O'Bryan, Associate Professor of Middle School Education